Police: Suspect accused of stealing nonverbal Marshfield boy’s iPad taken into custody

 MARSHFIELD, MASS.
 (WHDH) – Police in Marshfield say they have taken a man accused of walking off with a young nonverbal boy’s iPad into custody.

-Nolan Redden, 34, is facing a larceny charge after he allegedly stole an iPad belonging to 11-year-old Aiden Glynn who uses the device to communicate.
+Nolan Redden, 34, was arrested at his home Thursday and is now facing a larceny charge after he allegedly stole an iPad belonging to 11-year-old Aiden Glynn who uses the device to communicate.

 Glynn, was playing with his therapist Lexie Parson at the Martinson Elementary School playground Wednesday when that lifeline was taken from him.